Youngblood (5 Seconds of Summer song)

 "Youngblood" is a song recorded by Australian pop rock band 5 Seconds of Summer.
-It was written by Calum Hood, Ali Tamposi, Andrew Watt, Ashton Irwin and Luke Hemmings with production handled by Andrew Watt and Louis Bell.
+It was written by members Calum Hood, Ali Tamposi, and Luke Hemmings alongside producers Andrew Watt and Louis Bell, with fellow member Michael Clifford on lead guitar.
 The song was released via Capitol Records on 12 April 2018, as the second single from their third studio album of the same name.

 "Youngblood" peaked at the top of the ARIA Singles Chart in May 2018, becoming the band's second number-one single on the chart, spending eight consecutive weeks at the top and becoming the biggest-selling single of 2018 in Australia.
 Outside Australia, "Youngblood" topped the charts in New Zealand and peaked within the top ten of the charts in eleven countries, including Canada, the United Kingdom and United States, becoming their first top ten singles in the former and latter countries.